-For more information, refer to our website at www.ato.gov.au and search for Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+For more information, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).

 The active asset test

 For this test, the CGT asset must be an active asset for either of the following:

 - 7.5 years if you have owned it for more than 15 years - half of the test period if you have owned it for 15 years or less.